 The 14 independent colleges and universities in New Jersey have a long history of meeting the needs of the State and its residents.
-The following is a quick list of how independent higher education continues to play a critical role in the advancement of the State of New Jersey and its residents.

 Enabling Student Success

-- Our member institutions enrolled 65,735 students in Fall 2012 providing opportunities for students to find the right academic, cultural and social blend to enhance individual learning.
+- Our member institutions enrolled 65,046 students in Fall 2015 providing opportunities for students to find the right academic, cultural and social blend to enhance individual learning.

 - We enroll 25% of all students attending four-year institutions in New Jersey.